julianlam/Scrollable/README.md

 Changelog
 ---------

+### v0.2.7 (Proposed)
+* Merged code submitted by zwacky, resolving issues 6 and 8
+* Added "force" arguments to `showContainer();` and `hideContainer();` if the scrollbar needs to be forcibly hidden/shown (i.e. parent element of container is hidden, but the container itself is not)
+* Fixed minor bug in the examples section of the readme

 ### v0.2.6
 * Fixed [issue #5](https://github.com/julianlam/Scrollable/issues/5), regarding incorrect positioning in certain circumstances involving instantiation and the page scrollbar